 Should you provide information about your crime in exchange for a potentially lighter sentence?
 While the thought of trading information for leniency may be appealing, you should not make any deals with police unless you have consulted with an attorney.
 Police can manipulate a stressful situation, get you to divulge helpful information, and then refuse to follow through on their promises.
 In other cases, police may not even have a substantial case against you.
 They may know that evidence against you was obtained illegally or simply exaggerate about the seriousness of the current situation.
 Having a criminal defense attorney review and handle your case is the only way to make sure that you achieve the best possible outcome.
 So, unless you are proceeding on the advice of an attorney, you should remain silent when questioned by police.

 Experienced North Carolina Drug Possession Defense Attorneys

 Drug possession charges in North Carolina are incredibly serious.
 While the specific charge will depend on the type of drug and the amount you have in your possession, a conviction will be devastating, nonetheless.
 If you are facing drug possession charges in North Carolina, it is incredibly important to speak with an attorney.
 At Caulder & Valentine, our skilled criminal defense lawyers will thoroughly investigate your case, make sure that your rights have not been violated, and fight to get the best outcome in your case.
-Your chances of success increase when you hire an attorney, so call us today to schedule a free consultation.
+Your chances of success increase when you hire an attorney, so call us today to schedule a consultation.